 Proponents of Prop 37 - which included the Organic Consumers Association; Whole Foods Market; organic food manufacturers Nature's Path, Lundberg, Amy's Kitchen, Annie's, Clif Bar, and Nutiva; Dr. Bronner's Magic Soaps; the California Democratic Party; the Green Party of California; and various physicians and chefs - could come up with only a fraction of the No side amount for their own approximately $7 million campaign.
 (See the graphic above for an extensive list of Yes side donors.)

 The use of media to manipulate and shape public perception related to agriculture, food policy, and commodities prices has been a strong theme since a Ceres-Vesta-Jupiter conjunction on the Gemini South Node in July 2012.

-More than 50 countries around the world already have some degree of GMO labelling, but the United States and Canada, with their bought-and-paid-for governmental food regulation, have remained label-free zones.
+More than 50 countries around the world already have some degree of GMO labeling, but the United States and Canada, with their bought-and-paid-for governmental food regulation, have remained label-free zones.

 The scope of the issue goes beyond foods that are knowingly genetically modified or intentionally produced with genetically modified ingredients.

 The larger problem is with foods that have been unknowingly and unintentionally contaminated.
-GMO labelling in California (or anywhere) would, of course, not include those.
+GMO labeling in California (or anywhere) would, of course, not include those.

 As there is currently no separation of genetically modified crops and non-genetically modified crops outside the organic system, it must be assumed that non-organic food products on store shelves - particularly processed foods that include soybeans, corn, sucrose, or canola - have some level of GMO contamination.